bearcode33/terraform-provider-godaddy/docs/resources/godaddy_dns_record.md

 - `port` (Number) - Port number for SRV records.
 Range: 1-65535.
 Required for SRV records.
 - `service` (String) - Service name for SRV records (must start with underscore).
 Required for SRV records.
 - `protocol` (String) - Protocol for SRV records (must start with underscore).
 Required for SRV records.
+- `allow_overwrite` (Boolean) - Whether to overwrite existing DNS records with the same type and name.
+Default: `false`.
+When `false`, creation will fail if a conflicting record exists.
+When `true`, existing records will be replaced.

 ### Read-Only